 It's not scheduled until 2018, but at Viehofen, at the eastern most point of the piste network, a small gondola is to be built which will complete a link to Zell am See s Schmitten area.
 The return trip will include a short bus ride to the Saalbach lifts.

 New for 2016/17

-- Great intermediate area now expanded to become one of Austria's biggest
+- Great intermediate area now broadened to become one of Austria's biggest

-- Lift system now 100% fast chairs and gondolas
+- Lift network now 100% fast chairs and gondolas

 - Saalbach is a charming, lively village, mostly car-free in the centre Dozens of good mountain huts

 - Extensive snowmaking